Renal Cell Cancer (cont.)

 Chemotherapy is the use of strong drugs to kill cancer cells.

 Hormone therapy involves taking a hormone to kill cancer cells.
-Several different hormone preparations have been tried in renal cell cancer in the past, but these agents are less effective than chemotherapy and are no longer used frequently.
+Several different hormone preparations have been tried in renal cell cancer in the past, but these agents are less effective than targeted chemotherapy and are no longer used frequently.
+Provera was a hormonal treatment used in the past, either as a pill or a long-lasting or Depot injection.

 Biological therapy, sometimes called immunotherapy, tries to boost the body's own immune system to fight and kill the cancer, by using substances made naturally by the body.
 These substances are copied in a laboratory and injected into the body.